 Cash at bank and short term deposits which are held to maturity are carried at cost.
-Cash and cash equivalents are defined as call deposits, short term deposits with a term of no more than 3 months from the start of the deposit and highly liquid investments readily convertible to known amounts of cash and subject to insignificant risk of changes in value.
+Cash and cash equivalents are defined as call deposits, short term deposits with a term of no more than three months from the start of the deposit and highly liquid investments readily convertible to known amounts of cash and subject to insignificant risk of changes in value.
+On 23 November 2016, the Company placed £4.5 million with Royal London Asset Management in order to achieve a more competitive return on the cash held by the Company and to protect against counterparty default.

-(i) Short-term Investments
+(i) Segmental Reporting